AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

-\textbf{Quantitative Comparison.} We also provide quantitative results on these tasks.
-As shown in Table~\ref{tab:result}, we see that AttentionGAN achieves the best results on these datasets compared with competing models including fully-supervised methods (e.g., Pix2pix, Encoder-Decoder and BicycleGAN) and mask-conditional methods (e.g., ContrastGAN).
-Next, following StarGAN, we perform a user study using Amazon Mechanical Turk (AMT) to assess attribute transfer task on CelebA dataset.
-Results compared the state-of-the-art methods are shown in Table~\ref{tab:celeba_amt}.
-We observe that AttentionGAN achieves significantly better results than all the leading baselines.
+\textbf{Quantitative Comparison.} We also provide quantitative results of these tasks.
+As shown in Table~\ref{tab:result}, AttentionGAN achieves the best results compared with competing models including fully supervised methods (e.g., Pix2pix, Encoder-Decoder and BicycleGAN) and mask-conditional methods (e.g., ContrastGAN).
+Next, following StarGAN, we perform a user study using Amazon Mechanical Turk (AMT) to assess attribute transfer task on CelebA.
+The results comparing the state-of-the-art methods are shown in Table~\ref{tab:celeba_amt}.
+We observe that AttentionGAN achieves significantly better results than all the baselines.
 Moreover, we follow U-GAT-IT~\cite{kim2019ugatit} and adopt KID to evaluate the generated images on selfie to anime translation.
-Results are shown in Table~\ref{tab:selfie2anime}, we observe that our AttentionGAN achieves the best results compared with baselines except U-GAT-IT.
-However, U-GAT-IT needs to adopt two auxiliary classifiers to obtain attention makes, which significantly increases the number of network parameters and training time.
+The results are shown in Table~\ref{tab:selfie2anime}, we observe that our AttentionGAN achieves the best results compared with baselines except U-GAT-IT.
+However, U-GAT-IT needs to adopt two auxiliary classifiers to obtain attention makes.
+Moreover, U-GAT-IT uses four discriminators (i.e., two global discriminators and two local discriminators), while we only use two discriminators.
+Both designs of U-GAT-IT significantly increase the number of network parameters and training time (see Table \ref{tab:computational}).
+Moreover, compared with scheme I, scheme II only adds a little amount of parameters (0.9M), but the performance is significantly improved (see Fig.~\ref{fig:scheme12}).
+This indicates that the performance improvement of scheme II does not come from simply increasing network parameters.